Wilhelm Wanscher: Personal life

 He also had a friendly relation with the philosopher Søren Kierkegaard.
-He was introduced to him by Kierkegaard's cousin (and his own neighbor, Rosenborg Quarter No. 7), Johan Christian Lund (1799-1875), a silk merchant and politician, from whom he rented the country house Tolvkanten north of Copenhagen.
+He was introduced to him by Kierkegaard's cousin (and his own neighbor, Rosenborg Quarter No. 7), Johan Christian Lund (1799–1875), a silk merchant and politician, from whom he rented the country house Tolvkanten north of Copenhagen.
 A few years later Wanscher had his own country house built in Hellerup.
-In the early 1850s, he also bought a piece of land on Gammel Kongevej from Vianco Luno, formerly part of Luno's Christianshvile estate, and used it for the construction of an imposing apartment building.
+In the early 1850s, he also bought a piece of land on Gammel Kongevej from Bianco Luno, formerly part of Luno's Christianshvile estate, and used it for the construction of an imposing apartment building.

 Death and legacy

 Wanscher died on 4 December 1882.
 The funeral took place on 9 December in the Church of the Holy Ghost.
 His art collection was sold at auction after his death.
 He was survived by seven of his children: